earnestaddae/bookings/README.md

 ## Room Booking Application

+This application provided the basics of building web application with Go via CRUD, Database queries and the use of Session.

 Visit [Website](https://li1450-170.members.linode.com/)

 ### This application allows users

-- Search room by datea
+- Search room by dates
 - Make reservation
+- Sends an email to the guest for making a reservation

 ### The Admin of the app